-The provisions of the Bill would extend and apply to the whole of the United Kingdom.
+The provisions of the Bill extend and apply to the whole of the United Kingdom.
 The matters to which the provisions of the Bill relate are not within the legislative competence of the Scottish Parliament, the Senedd Cymru/Welsh Parliament or the Northern Ireland Assembly, and no legislative consent motion is being sought in relation to any provision of the Bill.

-The Government has published Explanatory Notes for the Bill.
+The Government published Explanatory Notes for the Bill.
 The Bill page on the Parliamentary website also provides links to an Impact Assessment and a Delegated Powers Memorandum from the Cabinet Office.

 The Labour Party tabled a reasoned amendment to the decline to give a Second Reading of the Bill.
 The reasoned amendment was rejected on division and the Bill then passed its Second Reading without a division.

 The key objections to the Bill, as introduced, were